jyoheregit/ToDo/README.md

 1. A list of todos, with options to remove, add, or edit.
 2. Screen with 3 fields (title, description, reminder date time) for adding or editing the todo.

 Option to complete the todo.
-Some refinement to be done for reminders logic
+Some refinement yet to be done for reminders logic.

 # ToDo List
 <img src="https://user-images.githubusercontent.com/42260005/45251396-1a596300-b363-11e8-96b5-75bf8357c7a1.jpg" width="300px"/>